Potentially inappropriate prescribing and falls-risk increasing drugs in people who have experienced a fall: a systematic review and meta-analysis

 Objectives: to systematically review evidence on the prevalence and types of potentially inappropriate prescribing (PIP), including falls-risk increasing drug (FRID) use, in fallers.

-Methods: a systematic search was conducted in July 2024 in MEDLINE, EMBASE, CINAHL, and Google Scholar using keywords for fall events, inappropriate prescribing, and FRIDs.
-Observational studies (cohort, case-control, cross-sectional, before-after) and randomised trials were included.
+Methods: a systematic search was conducted in July 2024 in MEDLINE, EMBASE, CINAHL and Google Scholar using keywords for fall events, inappropriate prescribing and FRIDs.
+Observational studies (cohort, case-control, cross-sectional, before–after) and randomised trials were included.
 Studies were eligible where participants had experienced a fall and PIP (including FRID use) was reported.
 Random-effects meta-analyses were conducted to pool prevalence of inappropriate prescribing and mean number of inappropriate prescriptions across studies, with stratified analysis to assess heterogeneity.

-Conclusion: inappropriate prescribing is highly prevalent among fallers, with cardiovascular and psychotropic drugs being the most common.
+Conclusion: inappropriate prescribing is highly prevalent amongst fallers, with cardiovascular and psychotropic drugs being the most common.
 This suggests significant scope to optimise medicines use in these patients to potentially reduce falls risk and improve outcomes.

 O’Reilly, Tim